generoi/wp-image-resizer/README.md

 ## Requirements

+A resizer service, this plugin currently supports:

-A cloudflare CDN zone with image resizing enabled.
+- A cloudflare CDN zone with image resizing enabled.
+- KeyCDN with pull zone configured

 Note that you'll need to manage the `loading` attribute yourself.
 Only tags with `loading="lazy"` will get rewritten to use `lozad.js`.
 You should ensure that